openedx/open-edx-proposals/oeps/oep-0050-hooks-extension-framework.rst

 Reference Implementation
 ========================

-The reference implementation must be completed before this OEP is given "Final" status.
-It is not necessary for the "accepted" status.
+The reference implementation must be completed before this OEP is given "Accepted" status.
+It is not necessary for the "Provisional" status.

 The current implementation can be found at: